ReinaldoDiasAbreu/big-update/README.md

 error: corrupted database
 ```

-This happens because mirrors are distributed replicas of official repositories and are not always perfectly synchronized with each other.
-Depending on the mirror status, situations such as the following may occur:
+This happens because mirrors are distributed replicas of the official repositories and do not always remain perfectly synchronized with each other.
+Depending on the state of the selected mirror, situations such as the following may occur:

-* the database has already been updated, but the package has not yet been replicated
+- the database has already been updated, but the package has not yet been replicated
-* a mirror is temporarily offline
+- a mirror is temporarily offline
-* the server has high latency
+- the server has high latency
-* files were partially synchronized
+- files were partially synchronized
-* a mirror became outdated compared to others
+- a mirror became outdated compared to the others
-* cache/CDN synchronization issues occurred during downloads
+- a cache/CDN failure occurred during download

 ---